-If you have a child with speech and language difficulties, finding the right school is a priority.
+If you have a child with speech, language and communication needs (SLCN), finding the right school is a priority.

 - Primary School Checklist